The bush: Australia

 The First Nations over thousands of years developed ways of utilising natural resources for survival, mainly with bush tucker and the physical and spiritual healing of bush medicine.
 For more than a century after the first British settlement in 1788 onwards, land was squatted, granted or sold to settlers and returned soldiers, resulting in many generally small but permanent human settlements in vast tracts of bush.
 Closer settlement in Australia has often resulted in fragmentation of the bush, and bushfires, an ever-present hazard in many areas in summer months, have become more frequent with increasing suburbanisation of the Australian population.

 The bush is a frequent theme or setting in Australian literature.
 Bush poets such as Henry Lawson, in such works as The Bush Girl (1901) or The Bush Undertaker (1892) and Banjo Paterson in A Bushman's Song (1892), In Defence of the Bush (1892), or A Bush Christening (1893), revered the bush as a source of national ideals, as did contemporaneous painters in the Heidelberg School such as Tom Roberts (1856–1931), Arthur Streeton (1867–1943) and Frederick McCubbin (1855–1917).
 Romanticising the bush in this way through folklore cultivated 19th-century Australians' development of a distinct self-identity.

-Thus Australians and New Zealanders attach the term "bush" to any number of other entities or activities to describe their rural, country or folk nature; examples being such expressions as "bush telegraph", an informal human network through which news is passed on; "bush carpenter", a rough-and-ready builder; "to go bush", to escape from your usual haunts; improvised "bush cricket", "bush music" (Australian folk music); "bush doof"; and the word bushranger, for the 19th-century criminals mainly in the eastern colonies who hid in the bush to escape from authorities.
+Thus Australians, New Zealanders and South Africans attach the term "bush" to any number of other entities or activities to describe their rural, country or folk nature; examples being such expressions as "bush telegraph", an informal human network through which news is passed on; "bush carpenter", a rough-and-ready builder; "to go bush", to escape from your usual haunts; improvised "bush cricket", "bush music" (Australian folk music); "bush doof"; and the word bushranger, for the 19th-century criminals mainly in the eastern colonies who hid in the bush to escape from authorities.
 To be "bushed" is to be lost or exhausted.